 INFORMATION ON FLUORIDE ADDITION: Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
 According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at a properly controlled level.
 To ensure that the fluoride supplement in your water provides optimal dental protection, we monitor fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/l.
-During 2017, monitoring results showed fluoride levels in your water were within 0.2 mg/l of the target level 96% of the time.
-Fluoride was added continuously in 2017 and none of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for Fluoride.
+During 2018, monitoring results showed fluoride levels in your water were within 0.2 mg/l of the target level 100% of the time.
+Fluoride was added continuously in 2018 and none of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for Fluoride.

 INFORMATION ON UNREGULATED CONTAMINANTS: Unregulated contaminants are those for which EPA has not established drinking water standards.
 In 2014, the Village of Ossining Water Department monitored for additional contaminants under the EPA's Unregulated Contaminants Monitoring Rule (UCMR3).
+In 2018, the Village monitored for additional contaminants under EPA's Unregulated Contaminant Monitoring Rule (UCMR4).
 The information collected by the Village, as well as nationally, will help the EPA determine future drinking water regulations.
 The results of our sampling are included in Table 1.
 If you have any questions regarding the results, please contact Stephen Ho at (914) 941-0218.